-After opening the day in the red, the Indian Markets have moved upwards and are trading positively.
-Sectoral indices are trading on a mixed note with stocks from the pharma and energy sectors leading the gains.
-However auto stocks are witnessing selling pressure.
+After opening firm, the Indian markets continued to trade positively.
+Most sectoral indices are trading on a mixed note with stocks from the banking and energy sectors leading the gains.

 The BSE-Sensex is trading up 156 points (up 0.6%) and the NSE-Nifty is trading up 47 points (up 0.6%).
 The S&P BSE Midcap index is trading up by 0.9% while the S&P BSE Smallcap index is trading up 0.6%.
 The rupee is trading at 63.52 to the US dollar.

 Stocks in the automobile sector are trading on a mixed note with Force Motors and TVS Motors leading the losses.
 As per a leading financial daily, two-wheeler major Hero MotoCorp has reported an increase in its sales for the year 2014-15.
 The company has sold 6.6 million units in 2014-15 which records a 6% increase on a YoY (year-on-year) basis.
 The launch of 'Xtreme Sports' and 'Passion-Pro' in Jharkhand also aided this boost in performance.
 The new 'Xtreme Sports' as the company states, promises to offer the best power output in its class.
 While Passion-Pro, it reported, is one of the most popular motorcycle brands in the country with over a m units in annual sales.
 Currently the stock of Hero Motocorp is trading down 0.6%.